simple-workflow-engine/workflow-engine/TASKS.md

 - Function Task is used to execute a any javascript function and the output is stored in the resultMap.

-## Condition Task
+## Guard Task

-- Condition Task is same as Function Task but it checks the result of the function code and conditionally calls the next tasks.
+- Guard Task is same as Function Task but it checks the result of the function code and conditionally calls the next tasks.

 ## Listen Task